lwgray/bmore_housing/README.md

 Objective
 ------------
-This project is to predict saleprices for properties in Baltimore City
+The objective of this project is to predict saleprices for properties in Baltimore City based on Real Property Data

 Current Stage
 -------------